tbajwa236/Customer-Churn-Analysis-SQL/README.md

 Question 3 - Is there a relationship between customer churn and type of contract?

 Question 4 - What is the probability of customer churn given a particular contract type and payment method?

-The SQL code is written at a fundamental level to display deep understanding of statistics used for the project.